JuanCruzAGB/Menu/README.md

 ## HTML step by step

-To start make an HTMLElement with an id and a className = "nav-menu".
+To start to make an HTMLElement with an id and a className = "nav-menu".
 My personal advise is to use __<nav>__.
-Semantic improvement ;) For example:
+Semantic improvement.
+For example:
 ```
 <nav id="nav-1" class="nav-menu">
     <!--  -->
 </nav>
 ```

 Inside you can create so many rows like you want.
 Rows are an HTMLElement with className = "nav-row".
 For example:
 ```
 <nav id="nav-1" class="nav-menu">
     <div class="nav-row">